bips-hb/bsscomparison/README.txt

     The simulation for Stability Selection and BIC, mBIC2 and HQC in chapter VI is omitted by default because of its long running time.
 You have to change "runCriteriaSimu <- FALSE" to "runCriteriaSimu <- TRUE" to run these simulations.
-Please the the default values in these chapter.
+Please see the default values in this chapter.

     In chapter VII you can change manually the parameter settings you want to plot of Stability Selection and BIC, mBIC2 and HQC.
 The